micmejia/bible-dump/NKJV/Deuteronomy/Deut 9.md

 You have been rebellious against the Lord from the day that I knew you.

 ###### 25
-"Thus I [^g]prostrated myself before the Lord; forty days and forty nights I kept prostrating myself, because the Lord had said He would destroy you.
+"Thus I prostrated myself before the Lord; forty days and forty nights I kept prostrating myself, because the Lord had said He would destroy you.

 ###### 26
 Therefore I prayed to the Lord, and said: 'O Lord God, do not destroy Your people and Your inheritance whom You have redeemed through Your greatness, whom You have brought out of Egypt with a mighty hand.